59.68% Independent Support for Human Rights Proposal at Tyson

-Update: The Human Rights Due Diligence proposal received 14.58% support at the Tyson AGM this year.
-Excluding the influence of the Tyson Limited Partnership, which controls roughly 70% of the voting power, this represents significant support from independent shareholders.
+Update: The Human Rights Due Diligence proposal received 14.58% support overall at the Tyson AGM this year.
+Excluding the influence of the Tyson Limited Partnership, 59.68% of independent shareholders voted in support of the proposal, representing a majority.

 Tyson Shareholders Urged to Vote FOR Human Rights Due Diligence Proposal